-Statement of Special Educational Needs or Education Health and Care Plan
+Education Health and Care Plan

-- Pupils with a statement of educational needs (pre-September 2014) or an Education Health and Care Plan (post September 2014) will have access to all arrangements for pupils on the SEND list (above) and, in addition to this, will have an Annual Review of their statement/plan. - Our school will comply with all local arrangements and procedures when applying for - High Needs Block Funding - An Education Health and Care Plan and will ensure that all pre-requisites for application have been met through ambitious and pro-active additional SEND Support using our devolved budget at an earlier stage.
+- Pupils with an Education Health and Care Plan will have access to all arrangements for pupils on the SEND list (above) and, in addition to this, will have an Annual Review of their plan. - Our school will comply with all local arrangements and procedures when applying for - High Needs Block Funding - o An Education Health and Care Plan and will ensure that all pre-requisites for application have been met through ambitious and pro-active additional SEND Support using our devolved budget at an earlier stage.